 Cllr Gina Reynolds, Lead Member for Adult Services, Health and Wellbeing & Mayor Paul Dennett, Leader of Salford City Council

 Cllr Ian Maher, Leader of Sefton Council

-Knowsley Council and Cheshire West and Chester Councils have also signed our pledge.
+Cheshire West and Chester Council, Wigan Council, Knowsley Council and Cheshire East Council have also signed our pledge.
 Photos to follow.

 Meanwhile, several North West MPs have already pledged their support to the campaign: